lucide-icons/lucide/docs/guide/design/icon-design-guide.md

 6. Names containing numerals are not allowed, unless the number itself is represented in the icon.\
    For example: `arrow-down-0-to-1` contains both numerals.

+7. Icons depicting multiple elements (e.g. a person and a circle) of different sizes must list these elements in decreasing order of size.\
+   For example: if the circle is bigger, it should be `circle-person`, if the person is bigger, it should be `person-circle`.

+8. Icons depicting multiple elements of roughly equal sizes (e.g. a `ruler` and a `pencil`) must list these elements in English reading order.\
+   For example: if the `pencil` is either above or left of `ruler`, it should be `pencil-ruler`, otherwise, it should be `ruler-pencil`.

+9. Icons depicing some sort of variation of the one element must use an `[element]-[modifier]` naming order, where modifiers are applied to each element in order.\
+   For example: a dashed circle must be named `circle-dashed`, not `dashed-circle`, and in coordination with the previous naming guidelines, a dashed circle containing a plus sign must be named `circle-dashed-plus`.

 ## Code Conventions

 Before an icon is added to the library, we like to have readable and optimized SVG code.